PrajwolGautam56/travel/README.md

-# Skyways - Flight Booking Website
+# Recent and Rhythm Tours and Travels - Flight Booking Website

 A modern, responsive flight booking website built with React and Tailwind CSS, inspired by Qatar Airways design.